-- Housing measures for women who wish to leave an abusive relationship shall be set up. - Women subject to violence shall receive support to enter into or continue their education - Women shall receive support to find employment and thus access to financial independence.
+- Measures for accessing housing for women who wish to leave an abusive relationship shall be set up. - Women subject to violence shall receive support to enter into or continue their education - Women shall receive support to find employment and thus access to financial independence.